krishnaShreedhar/wpi_cs539_ml_proj/src/README.md

 3d_model_training.py --
 This file is used to run load, preprocess, augment and train the simple 3D CNN and ResNet models.
 Model (.h5) files are saved for best epoch.
 See run_train_param.sh for sample submission scripts to run this file with possible input parameters

+test_script.py --
+Use this file to load trained models (.h5 files) to assess model performance on your test set data.
+Output the results (metrics and predicted labels) to a csv file.

+demo.py --
+Demo code that loads sample data you want to assess and predict a label for.
+It loads a trained model of your specification, loads and processes the data, and outputs an image with the ground truth (for demo purposes), and a predicted label for that image
+Change lines 78-81 to fit your data/models
+Define what mri type you want to display and predict Define where the data is located you want to predict and assess Define the path to the models you want to use to do the predictions on your data Define a classification threshold to use for assigning "0" and "1" classes, default 0.5

+flair_demo.PNG --
+A sample output image from demo.py